How to Love Exercise – Altering Your Mindset and Attitude!

 The reason for this activity is to find the roots of your disdain and unhealthy use of exercise and to actively counter them with healthy and positive thoughts.
 This is not so much a one-and-done act.
-I encourage you all to keep these positive affirmations handy when you're feeling down and out!
+We encourage you all to keep these positive affirmations handy when you’re feeling down and out!

 Furthermore, you need to assess the reasons you work or hate working out!
 Is it because you hate your body?
 Is it because the thought of gaining or losing weight terrifies you?
 Identify the motivation behind your regimen and assure it is coming from a positive place not a place of hate or sadness.

 Once you have identified the roots, it is time to change your attitude.